The world of medicinal cannabis can be hard to understand. Here, Tetra Health offers a beginners guide to CBD.

-Cannabidiol or CBD, for short, is one of over 80 active compounds phytocannabinoids or plant-based cannabinoids found in the cannabis plant.
-CBD is present in medical and recreational cannabis, as well as in medicinal and industrial cultivars of hemp.
-CBD was the first phytocannabinoid discovered.
-This discovery was made by a chemist named Roger Adams in 1940.
-Though Adams discovered CBD, he wasn’t aware of the significance of this find.
+Cannabidiol or CBD, for short, is one of over 80 active compounds called phytocannabinoids, or plant-based cannabinoids, found in the cannabis plant.
+CBD is present in medicinal and recreational cannabis, as well as in medicinal and industrial cultivars of hemp.
+CBD was first discovered and chemically made in the lab in 1940 by Dr Roger Adams who was working in the USA, and Dr Alexander Todd in the UK.
+Though Adams and Todd made CBD in the lab, they weren’t aware of the full potential of its medicinal properties.

-CBD is available in several different forms.
-There are CBD flower options rich in CBD and THC.
-There are also CBD flower options rich in CBD and absent of THC.
-CBD products available on the Australian Register of Therapeutic Goods for approved patients include oral & spray applications, capsules, cream & patch applications and dried flower deliveries.
+CBD is available in several different formulations.
+There are CBD dried flower options rich in CBD and THC, while others are rich in CBD and low in THC.
+CBD products available in Australia also include oromucosal sprays, capsules, tablets, oils, and wafers.

-Although many claim CBD to be a panacea for a host of conditions and symptoms, it’s important to remember that research is still in its infancy stage and CBD can interact with a wide range of prescribed medications.
-It is important that you consult a healthcare practitioner before Current evidence suggest that CBD can increase anandamide and neurotransmitter serotonin, showing the potential to assist the body in dealing with stress and working as an anti-inflammatory compound.
+Although many claim CBD to be a panacea for a host of conditions and symptoms, it’s important to remember that research is still in its infancy and that CBD has side effects and can interact with a wide range of prescribed medications.
+It is important that you consult a healthcare practitioner to ensure that CBD is suitable to treat your condition and safe for you to use.

 How to obtain medical CBD in Australia?

-Cannabis and its derivatives are substances included in Schedule 4 and Schedule 8 of the Poisons Standard.
-When a medicine falls into a Schedule 4 substance the medicine is more commonly known as a prescription medicine and Schedule 8 substances are controlled drugs, both of which can only be supplied on prescription.
+Cannabinoid-based medicines are substances included in Schedule 4 and Schedule 8 of the Poisons Standard.
+When a medicine falls under Schedule 4, the medicine is classified as a prescription-only medicine, while Schedule 8 medicines are classified as controlled drugs.
+Both can only be supplied on prescription.

-To obtain any cannabis products legally within Australia, you will need to qualify and be approved through a clinical trial, or through either the Special Access Scheme or the Authorised Prescriber Scheme.
-Once approved, you will also need to obtain a prescription from a medical practitioner to have your product legally dispensed from a Pharmacy.
+To be prescribed any cannabis medicine in Australia, you will need to be assessed by a registered medical practitioner or be eligible to join a clinical trial.
+Cannabis medicines can then be prescribed through either the Special Access Scheme or the Authorised Prescriber Scheme.
+Your medical practitioner can order your product to be legally dispensed from a pharmacy.
 To learn more about the process, book an appointment with one of our nurses for a consultation.